-Finance income comprises mainly interest income on funds invested, i.e, bank deposits, money market mutual fund investments and buy-sell-back transactions.
+Finance income comprises mainly interest income on funds invested, i.e., bank deposits, money market mutual fund investments and buy-sell-back transactions and foreign exchange differences on currency translation.
 Interest income is recognized as it accrues in profit or loss, using the effective interest method.

-Finance expenses comprise mainly foreign exchange differences on currency translation and interest expense on lease liabilities.
 Foreign currency gains and losses are reported on a net basis as either finance income or finance expenses depending on whether foreign currency movements are in a net gain or net loss position unless material, where separate presentation is required.